1 photograph : b&w ; 15 x 25 cm (sight) in mat 24 x 34 cm

 Scope and Content

 Item is a group portrait of Workmen's Circle Branch 384.
 The photograph was taken on the occasion of the branch's thirtieth anniversary.
+Leo Badash of Hamilton is seated in the front row, third right.

 George Leaf (né Lipshitz), who is depicted in the group portrait fourth from the left in the top row, was a member of Workmen's Circle Branch 384.
 He died in 1945.